Sight loss is a scary place to be. It can leave people feeling vulnerable and isolated.

 But it needn’t be like that.
 With the right support things can be very different – which is where we come in.

-We provide support to empower ex-service men and women affected by sight loss to regain confidence, restore independence and make new connections.
+We provide support to empower ex-service personnel affected by sight loss to regain confidence, restore independence and make new connections.

 We've been around since 1915, and we'll be here to offer support across Scotland for as long as veterans of the Armed Forces need us.